sebastian-plata/jsmastery_project-3/README.md

 Additionally, this will help non code savvy people to easily edit their webpage/application by editing directly in "index.js" instead of facing code.

-# What I learned from the Navbar component
+# What I learned from the Navbar section

 Baby steps into learning tailwind CSS.
 It looks like you apply CSS rules through class names, rather than CSS blocks.
 That explains *why* none of the components need an .css file.